The worldwide transmission of COVID-19 has likely shifted your regular calendar into a jumble.

 Depend on the Experts for Your Indoor Air Quality Needs

 At Contra Costa Heating & AC, we’re passionate about making your home more relaxing.
 That’s why we offer Lennox® air quality products, which are the most complete solution on the market.

-We’re also more than only your heating and cooling support.
-We want to be considerate about the health of you and your family.
+We’re also more than only your heating and cooling company.
+We're concerned about the health of you and your family.
 That’s why we’re taking added precautions when we arrive at your house.

 To discover more about our air quality products, reach us at 510-343-9841 or contact us online.
 Our skilled staff can also address any worries you may have with a pro visiting your residence today.

 *Based on in-duct testing that shows Healthy Climate® filters reduce airflow restriction.
 Greater restriction of airflow creates a greater load on a unit’s fan motor, increasing energy consumption.